kamiljaworski975/react-Rest/README.md

 To do list, and recipe searching.

 # Description
-This project was create using:
+This project has been created using:
  - React
  - Firebase
  - React-Router